TRANSFER

 SERVICES AND CONSULTING OFFERS

-The participating partner institutions of the Kompetenznetzwerk Bibliometrie offer services and advice to third parties.
-Universities, research institutions, funding organisations and policymakers can commission the following services:
+The Competence Network for Bibliometrics (KB) and its participating partner institutions offer services and consultancy for third parties.
+Universities, research institutions, funding organizations, and decision-makers can commission, in particular, the following services:

-• Comprehensive analysis of the performance of scientific institutions or sub-areas
+• Comprehensive analysis of the performance of scientific institutions or sub-units

 • Provision of key figures and performance indicators for evaluation processes

-• Advice on the interpretation, use and further development of indicator-based evaluation systems
+• Consulting on the interpretation, use, and further development of indicator-based evaluation systems

 Monitoring